VictorGaiva/rabbitmq-stream/README.md

 ## Status

-The current aim is to fully document the already implemented features, which are the `RabbitMQStream.Connection`, `RabbitMQStream.Publisher` and `RabbitMQStream.SupervisedPublisher`.
-Then the next step will be to implement the `RabbitMQStream.Subscriber` and `RabbitMQStream` Integerated Client.
+The version `0.1.0` has the basic features for it to be used in a testing enviroment, during development.
+The current goal is to collect feedback from the community, and improve the API where necessary.